 Australian Capital Territory

-Does the patient have to be terminally ill for the doctrine of double effect to apply?
+Does the person have to be terminally ill for double effect to apply?

-It is very likely that the doctrine will only apply to a person who is near death.
-This has been the state of patients in the cases that have come before the courts to date.
-The better the patient’s prognosis, the less likely the doctrine will protect health professionals if death is hastened.
+As discussed above, it is very likely that the doctrine will only apply to a person who is near death.
+This has been the state of people in the cases that have come before the courts to date.
+The better the person's prognosis, the less likely the doctrine will protect health professionals if death is hastened.

-- In South Australia, the patient must be in the terminal phase of a terminal illness for the section 17 excuse to apply.
+The law on this issue in the States and Territories which have legislation (Western Australia, South Australia, Queensland and the Australian Capital Territory) is detailed in the previous section.
+South Australia's law specifically requires that the person must be in the terminal phase of a terminal illness for the section 17 excuse to apply.

-How do you know whether the health professional intends to relieve pain and suffering, or intends to hasten a patient’s death?
+How do you know whether the health professional intends to relieve pain and suffering, or intends to hasten a person’s death?

-It is very difficult to prove that a health professional intended to kill a patient or hasten his or her death.
+It is very difficult to prove that a health professional intended to kill a person or hasten his or her death.
 Examples of behaviour which may suggest this include where:

-- a health professional gives the patient a drug that has no pain-relieving properties; or
+- a health professional gives the person a drug that has no pain-relieving properties; or

 - a drug is prescribed at twice the lethal level.

-What if the health professional was negligent in providing palliative medication, but did not intend to cause the patient’s death?
+What if the health professional was negligent in providing palliative medication, but did not intend to cause the person’s death?